COVID-19 Vaccine Strategy

 - Optimising regulatory approaches to ensure safety, support research and enable manufacturing

-- Using purchasing arrangements to secure supply where possible and to enhance resilience
+- Using purchasing arrangements to secure supply where possible.

 A domestic and international response

-- $10 million to support research in New Zealand with an addition $5 million to support manufacturing capability.
+- $10 million to support research in New Zealand and contribute to global efforts:

-- $7 million in official development assistance will go to the vaccine alliance, Gavi, which distributes vaccines to developing countries.
+- $7 million in official development assistance will go to the vaccine alliance, Gavi(external link), which distributes vaccines to developing countries.

-New Zealand will also advocate internationally for the equitable distribution of a COVID-19 vaccine, with a particular focus on ensuring our Pacific Island partners can access it when needed.
+New Zealand will continue to advocate internationally for the equitable distribution of COVID-19 vaccines, with a particular focus on ensuring our Pacific Island neighbours can access vaccines when needed.